esp8266/Arduino/doc/faq/a02-my-esp-crashes.rst

 Asynchronous Callbacks
-   Asynchronous CBs, such as for the Ticker or ESPAsync* libs, have looser restrictions than ISRs, but some restrictions do remain.
+   Asynchronous CBs, such as for the Ticker or ESPAsync* libs, have looser restrictions than ISRs, but some restrictions still apply.
-   It is is not possible to execute delay() or yield() from an asynchronous callback.
+   It is not possible to execute delay() or yield() from an asynchronous callback.
    Timing is not as tight as an ISR, but it should remain below a few milliseconds.
 This is a guideline.
 The hard timing requirements depend on the WiFi configuration and amount of traffic.
 In general, the CPU must not be hogged by the user code, as the